psi4/psi4/doc/sphinxman/source/adc.rst

 *Module:* :ref:`Keywords <apdx:adc>`, :ref:`PSI Variables <apdx:adc_psivar>`, :source:`ADC <psi4/src/psi4/adc>`

+.. caution:: As of Spring 2022, v1.6, the built-in backend is deprecated and will only be active when adcc addon backend is unavailable.
+In v1.7, built-in ADC will be removed.

 Algebraic-diagrammatic construction methods for the polarization propagator (ADC) determine correlated excitation energies by investigating the pole structure of said propagator.
 For this the propagator is expressed in a representation